-5 Reasons Why Saying Thank You Will Enhance Your Relationship Happiness
+5 Reasons Why Saying Thank You Enhances Your Relationship Happiness

 Using the two words “thank you” can elevate the closeness of couples

-Gratitude has been shown to improve psychological health, physical health, reduce aggression, and increase mental strength.
+Gratitude has improved psychological health and physical health, reduced aggression, and increased mental strength.
 I would argue that the use of “thank you” (and meaning it) on a regular, consistent basis has the capacity to enhance intimacy significantly.

 5 reasons why saying thank you increases intimacy